Home > Hair loss Problems

 This is a general term for baldness, of which there are a number of different varieties.
 Some types are permanent while others are only temporary, albeit the time scale can vary enormously.

-Some people may have alopecia without it really affecting them at all whereas other sufferers go through a great deal emotionally trying to cope with it.
+Some people can have alopecia without it really affecting them at all whereas other sufferers go through a great deal emotionally trying to cope with it.
 Listed below are the main types of alopecia.

 Alopecia Areata

-This is normally first noticed as a small bald patch on the scalp.
+alopecia This is normally first noticed as a small bald patch on the scalp.
 Usually a number of patches in an area of the scalp develop and eventually join up to form larger patches.

 A patch can sometimes form overnight, so that the hairs that are shed are found on the pillow in the morning.
-This can be a very frightening experience for someone when it happens for the first time.

 The skin in the patch is usually pale and glossy, with no hairs present.
 The hairs around the patch are usually short and of a frayed appearance that can easily be pulled out, which is the last thing that should be done.

 The cause of alopecia areata is not fully understood by doctors.
 Some people have a family history that could suggest a genetic link.
+However stress and shock have been blamed as reasons for the problem, while very often there is just no explanation at all.

 Often the hair regrows on its own accord after about a month, while at other times the bald patch will clear up completely only to move to another area of the scalp.

+Medical advice should be sought as worrying about the condition can actually make it worse.
 Whilst there is no actual cure for the condition, just being reassured that you are not suffering from some major disease, will help ease the distress this problem can cause.

 Alopecia Totalis